 How do I find out my student's bus route?

 Please arrive at the stop 5 minutes early.
 Pick-up and drop-off times are approximate and can vary due to factors outside our bus drivers’ control, such as traffic and weather.
-Track the Bus is a web-based program that allows students and parents the ability to view the location of the bus during transportation hours.
+Safe Stop is a new app allowing students and parents to view the location of the bus during transportation hours.
 The app relies on GPS data to update, so plan on arriving at the bus stop five minutes prior to the scheduled time.

 CLICK HERE for the bus route information.

 What is the Teen Driving Checkpoints Program?

 WCS high schools will implement a new program that will require new drivers of any age and their parent to participate in a face-to-face, one-hour education program before students are able to receive a school parking permit.
 The Checkpoints Program is for high school students that are new drivers and wish to park on school grounds.

 Checkpoints was developed by Dr. Bruce Simons-Morton of the National Institute of Child Health & Human Development.
 The program was adapted for use in Tennessee by the Department of Health, Division of Family Health and Wellness/Injury and Violence Prevention.
 One of the major goals of the Checkpoints Program is to reduce teen crashes and violations received by teen drivers.as well as to facilitate family involvement in the early months when teens are able to drive on their own.